United States Countertop Market Outlook 2025 to 2035

 • State-Specific Regulations: States like Massachusetts have detailed accessibility requirements for countertops.
 For example, 521 CMR 32.2 specifies that countertops containing sinks and cooking units must provide at least 15 inches of clear countertop space on one side and be mounted no higher than 34 inches above the floor.

-• Environmental Certifications: Manufacturers aiming for sustainability may pursue certifications like the Forest Stewardship Council (FSC) Chain of Custody, which is recognized under LEED building rating systems.
+• Environmental Certifications: Manufacturers seeking sustainability may pursue certifications such as the Forest Stewardship Council (FSC) Chain of Custody, which is recognized under LEED building rating systems.

 South United States